eoanodea/robotics-assignment/README.md

 Run `docker-compose up` (might take a while on your first run, my last fresh install took me 50 minutes 🙃)

+Three containers should be created within a stack, with the following names:

+- `assignment-ros1-1`
+- `assignment-ros2-1`
+- `assignment-bridge-1`

+## Troubleshooting

+If you want to shell into a particular container for debugging purposes, you can run the following command:

+`docker exec -it [container-name] bash`

+E.g.

+`docker exec -it assignment-ros1-1 bash`

+You may run into an issue where you cannot access the ROS CLI.
+In that case you should source the setup file

+In ROS2: `source install/setup.bash`

+In ROS1: `source devel/setup.bash`

+(You shouldn't have to do this in the ROS1 container)

 ## Controlling the Robot via SSH

 First shell: